 Enjoy a new twist on an old favorite.
 Vegan and gluten free burger.
 Firm and juicy beetroot patty, delicious turmeric mayo, creamy avocado and probiotic raw slaw.
 Best served with a green salad.

-get link A few Tips that can help you to make The Perfect Beet Burger:
+follow site A few Tips that can help you to make The Perfect Beet Burger:

 - If your veggie patty is mushy and bland, remove excess of liquid from vegetables.
 If you make beetroot burger, cook the beetroot first.
 It helps to smooth the earthy aftertaste of beetroot.
 Then coarsely grate the beetroot and squeeze out the liquid using colander or sieve.
 The food processor makes beetroot texture is totally smooth, so I prefer to use the coarse grater.

 - If burger patty is too soft, add something for texture such a finely chopped nuts or half cooked grains.
 Walnut meal, brown rice, and quinoa work great.
 My fav combination is walnuts and beetroot, they are so nice together.

 - Sticky ingredients can help hold the burger together.
 Prunes, mashed black beans or semi-dried tomatoes are very welcome here.
 Sour taste ingredients work great in beetroot burger, they balance the sweetness of beetroot.

 - Add some dry ingredients such as flour or bread crumbs.
 I like to use brown rice flour or Panko crumbs.

 - Add a pinch of magic ingredient source Xanthan gum.
 This is a bacteria-derived product, commonly used as a thickening and stabilizing agent.
 Usually, I use xantham gum in ratio 1/2 teaspoon of xantham gum can for 2 cups of vegetable mix.
 This product is gluten-free.